chills42/chills42.github.io/_posts/2015-11-11-why-i-use-vim.markdown

 have to use Windows), is incredibly powerful, and I can customize it to look exactly how I want.

-## Backstory I started out programming with the Visual Basic 6.0, then later
+## Backstory

-Visual Studio .NET.
+I started out programming with the Visual Basic 6.0, then laterVisual Studio .NET.
 Starting out with a heavy IDE made some things easier, but eventually I realized that it is often useful program without the help of code generation, as the result is often more maintainable.

 With html and javascript, I started writing all the code in [Notepad](https://en.wikipedia.org/wiki/Notepad_(software)).
 This worked well,